acgetchell/mundus-atrox/src/journals/fourteenth.md

 Turn 1

-1. *Wulrif* deals 21 damage using eldritch blast to the Ork that was speaking to *CoralKing*
+1. *Wulrif* deals 21 damage using Eldritch Blast to the Ork that was speaking to *CoralKing*
 2. *Steve* uses a sneak attack with his crossbow and misses.
 3. *Geral* asks *Steve* to hit again and does 27 HP of damage.
 4. I cast Thunderous Smite and attack the Ork with my greatsword.
 I hit and does 25 HP damage.